 Oral communications shall be limited to 30 minutes.
 Additional speakers wishing to comment on non-agenda items may be given time to speak at the end of the agenda, after the City Manager's report.
+Councilmember Reports should focus on Council committee assignments and ceremonial appearances.
 In the absence of an objection made by a majority of Councilmembers present and voting, the Mayor may modify the order of business to facilitate the fair and efficient conduct of Council meetings.